Diversity

 As a community, we recognize that students from groups not traditionally present in the university bring new perspectives that enrich the fields of graduate study and enhance the educational experience of all students.
 We encourage applications from all qualified students, including those historically underrepresented in the sciences (including students with disabilities and economically disadvantaged students).

 The Graduate Division of Biological and Biomedical Sciences (GDBBS) has a proven track record of enrolling and graduating underrepresented students, particularly African American students.
-Over a four-year period, Diverse Education's Top 100 Degree producers list the GDBBS near the Top 10 nationally for graduating African American students from our Ph.D. programs (see archives).
-Since 2017, the GDBBS has ranked 3rd, 12th, 2nd, and 9th nationally.
+Since 2021, Diverse Education's Top 100 Degree producers has ranked the GDBBS as 1st and 9th nationally for graduating African American students from our Ph.D. programs.

-If you are interested in obtaining a fee waiver, consult this web page: https://gs.emory.edu/admissions/fee-waivers.html.
-You can contact Kathy Smith for more information at kathy.smith@emory.edu.
+If you are interested in obtaining a fee waiver, consult LGS Application Fee Waivers page.
+You can also contact Kathy Smith for more information at kathy.smith@emory.edu.

 Our Comprehensive Pipeline